 Generic brand fireplaces need to be avoided entirely.
 They look tacky, don’t work well, and can even be dangerous.

 There are plenty of brands out there to choose from that are better than a generic fireplace: Duraflame, Touchstone, MagikFlame, Dimplex, and more.

 Out of all of these brands, MagikFlame is the one that does the best job at creating a realistic fireplace experience.

-Several things that go into making a great electric fireplace, like realistic visual flames and embers.
-This built-in heater that can outperform more traditional large electric fireplaces.
-The authentic sound of burning logs to accompany the visuals.
+Several things go into making a great electric fireplace, like realistic visual flames and embers.
+This built-in heater can outperform more traditional large electric fireplaces.
+The authentic sound of burning logs accompanies the visuals.